-‘Follow the science’: As Year 3 of pandemic begins, a simple slogan becomes a political weapon
+‘Follow the science’: As Year 3 of the pandemic begins, a simple slogan becomes a political weapon

 Last summer, President Biden said that “we all know what we need to do to beat this virus — tell the truth, follow the science, work together.”
 Still, his administration couldn’t resist promising “a summer of freedom.
 A summer of joy.
 A summer of reunions and celebrations.”

 During the first year of the pandemic, Trump promised dozens of times that the virus would vanish.
 “It’s going to disappear,” he said in February 2020.
 “One day — it’s like a miracle — it will disappear.”
 Four months later, he said that “it’s dying out.”
-Another four months after that, he said science would prove useful against the virus: “It’s ending anyway … but we’re going to make it a lot faster with the vaccine and with the therapeutics and frankly with the cures.”
+Another four months after that, he said science would prove useful against the virus: “It’s ending anyway … but we’re gonna make it a lot faster with the vaccine and with the therapeutics and frankly with the cures.”

 It’s never easy to follow the science, many scientists warn, because people’s behaviors are shaped as much by fear, folklore and fake science as by well-vetted studies or evidence-based government guidance.